atom/atom/docs/creating-a-package.md

 }
 ```

 In your package's main module, implement the methods named above.
-The methods
+These methods
-will be called any time a package is activated that consumes the specified
+will be called any time a package is activated that consumes their corresponding
-service, and should return a value that implements the service's API.
+service.
+They should return a value that implements the service's API.

 ```coffeescript